SigNoz/signoz/frontend/src/container/OnboardingContainer/APM/Python/md-docs/python.md

 - *`<service_name>`* is the name of the service you want
 - *`<your_run_command>`* can be `python3 app.py` or `flask run`

 Step 4.
 Make sure to dockerise your application along with OpenTelemetry instrumentation.

-You can validate if your application is sending traces to SigNoz cloud by following the instructions [here](#validating-instrumentation-by-checking-for-traces).